virtualsteve-star/cyberbike/README.md

 - Built with vanilla JavaScript
 - Uses HTML5 Canvas for rendering
-- Web Audio API for sound effects
+- Web Audio API for sound effects and AI-generated music
 - Responsive design that adapts to browser dimensions

 ## Setup